Stonesfield: Village shop

 Stonesfield's village shop, Suriya Express, is located in Pendle Court in the centre of the village and is a Best-one store.
 It was previously known as Amlu's General Store, from the Tamil word ‘Amlu’, meaning ‘darling’.
 The shop was run by Sri Vairamuthu and his family for over ten years before they moved to London.
 During this time the shop was voted best Oxfordshire village shop in 2006.
 The shop is now run by Mathon Sabapathy and his wife.
 The shop now contains a Royal Mail post office following its move from next to St James the Great Church.
 Adjacent to the shop is a hairdresser called Salon Copenhagen.

 Primary school

 Stonesfield Primary School is a community primary school located in the centre of the village on the High Street.
 It caters for pupils age 4 to 11 from the ward of Stonesfield and Tackley and has capacity for 150 students.
 Its current headteacher is Ben Tevail and there are currently over 100 students.
 The approximately 68000 sqft sports field and playground behind the school, backing onto Peaks Lane, form an iconic part of the village.

-Garage

-Stonesfield Garage is situated on The Ridings in the north east of the village, near to The White Horse Inn.
-The garage opened in December 2015, selling, servicing, and repairing vehicles.
-The garage specialises in Volkswagen and Audi but offer services for a wide range of vehicles.